eclipse-xfsc/smartdeployment/Easy Stack Builder (ESB)/ORCE/README.md

 ## 🚀 Overview

 ORCE is a streamlined orchestration workspace that provisions and tears down your ORCE runtime on any compliant Kubernetes cluster with zero manual steps.
-It abstracts away environment setup—simply upload your kubeconfig, TLS credentials, and desired domain address—and then leverages the included deploy.sh and uninstall.sh scripts through a custom Node-RED node to automate resource provisioning, certificate management, and cleanup.
+It abstracts away environment setup—simply upload your kubeconfig, TLS credentials, and desired domain address—and then leverages the included deploy.sh and uninstall.sh scripts through a custom ORCE node to automate resource provisioning, certificate management, and cleanup.
 A built-in static HTML dashboard surfaces real‐time deployment status, logs, and rollback controls, so you can focus on designing your flows and integrating XFSC modules rather than wrestling with Kubernetes manifests or shell commands.

 Whether you need to support different scenarios utilizing XFSC modules, the fastest and easiest way to manage your working environment is to orchestrate and develop complex architectures in no- or low-code.
 ORCE’s drag-and-drop interface and prebuilt building blocks let you compose, deploy, and iterate on multi-step workflows seamlessly—adapting on the fly to new requirements.
 By uniting full automation, a graphical interface, and script-driven deployment logic, ORCE accelerates development and simplifies the management of sophisticated orchestration scenarios.